kaiwolff/DevOps_Bootcamp/Cloud_Computing_AWS_Notes.md

     - Scaling inwards towards minimum number of instances as demand drops

 - Scaling on Demand (Terminology)
     - Scaling Up versus scaling out: Scaling up means making components on an instance bigger to meet demand (e.g. increasing CPU capacity).
-Scaling means increasing the number of instances
+Scaling outmeans increasing the number of instances
     - Scaling to demand is generally best done by sxcaling out, as the previous configuration is known to be working.